 Make sure your facilities have unobstructed fire doors, overhead doors, and other exterior doors, hallways, pathways, stairways, windows, and outdoor areas such fire hydrant paths.
 These zones cannot be blocked by anything – shopping carts, deliveries, vehicles, trash receptacles, or landscaping.
 By practicing this every day, you cover one of the most vital fire safety features in buildings.

-FIRE SAFETY FEATURE #2
+FIRE SAFETY MEASURE #2

 Fire Safety Exit Signs & Fire Alarms

 As important as unblocked exits are to fire safety, people finding the exits is an equally important safety measure in your buildings.
 NFPA 101 requires exit signage and lighting be continually illuminated and easily seen, even in a power outage.
 Exit signs must be bright and free from obstruction, emergency lighting units functional, and exit signs and lighting backup batteries should be fully charged and reliable.

 Fire alarm systems go hand in hand with exiting the building during a fire or other emergencies.
 These fire prevention systems in buildings include the fire alarms themselves, all components that make them work, those that feed into the alarms, and those that are connected to them (fire sprinklers, smoke detectors, heat detectors, evacuation systems, etc.).
 They detect and alert people to many different life-threatening and property-damaging hazards besides fire, from carbon monoxide poisoning and leaky pipes to severe weather and active shooters (NFPA 3000), therefore, it is critical that they function 100% of the time.